 Is Rosemary Safe for Cats?

-The Use of Rosemary Water as a Natural Repellent for Fleas:
+Rosemary Water as a Natural Repellent for Fleas

 Rosemary is a perennial woody herb used for centuries as a culinary herb and as a medicinal plant.
-Rosemary has some antiseptic properties too.
-You can ferment in alcohol, make tea or make rosemary water to apply to the coat of your pet to avoid fleas.
+It has some antiseptic properties too.
+You can ferment in alcohol make tea or make rosemary water to apply to the coat of your pet to avoid fleas.

 It is important to try to get rid of as many fleas as possible before using a rosemary flea repellent and other herbal treatments.
 Give your pet a good bath and wash clothes off his bed or other flea-infested objects.

-As we said earlier, rosemary, a natural flea repellent, can be turned into a wash water with which to wash your dog.
-This wash water, in addition to repelling fleas, will leave the coat of your pet silky, shiny and with a very good smell.
+As we said earlier rosemary a natural flea repellent can be turned into a wash water with which to wash your dog.
+This wash water in addition to repelling fleas will leave the coat of your pet silky an shiny and with a very good smell.
 We go with the steps to make homemade rosemary water:

 - Boil a liter of water until it boils.